Code-Institute-Submissions/lucywoodman-stats-bot_JuneResub/README.md

 When the user selects 2 from the main menu, this triggers the workflow for viewing historical statistics (i.e. those that have already been saved in the database).
 The user is asked for a date again, but this time it represents the beginning of a date range.

 The user is then asked for the number of days to be included in the range.
 To see the statistics just for that date, they can enter 0.
-A table of statistics is then displayed.
+The database is checked to see if the data exists.
+If it does, a table of statistics is then displayed.
 The table shows totals for the input data, some average calculations for each, and lastly a number of public comments to solved ticket ratio.

 It's quick to view the performance of a team using these statistics.
 The CSAT is the customer satisfaction rating, which is always good to look at over a range of time.
 The number of comments to solved ticket ratio is important for showing how efficient the team is with their explanations: the more accuracy in their responses, the more likely a ticket will be solved quickly (with less comments).